 - You’ve been in receipt of Commonwealth Income Support payments on the following basis

-Claim type 1 - If you are under age 55 years and 39 weeks, you must have been in receipt of Commonwealth income support payments for a continuous period of 26 weeks and you must continue to be in receipt of payments on the date of application; and
+Claim type 1 - If you are under preservation age and 39 weeks, you must have been in receipt of Commonwealth income support payments for a continuous period of 26 weeks and you must continue to be in receipt of payments on the date of application; and

 *You must be able to provide documentation to support your claim in the form of overdue bills to prove you are unable to meet reasonable & immediate family living expenses.

-Claim type 2 - If you are over age 55 years and 39 weeks, you must have been in receipt of Commonwealth income support payments for a cumulative period of 39 weeks after you turned 55 years of age and not be gainfully employed (full-time or part-time) on the date of application.
+Claim type 2 - If you are over preservation age and 39 weeks, you must have been in receipt of Commonwealth income support payments for a cumulative period of 39 weeks after you reached your preservation age and not be gainfully employed (full-time or part-time) on the date of application.

 * We consider reasonable & immediate family living expenses may include: